Labor trafficking is a form of modern slavery that exists throughout the United States and globally.

 - The U.S. Department of Labor has identified 136 goods from 74 countries made by forced and child labor.

-- Since 2007, the National Human Trafficking Resource Center hotline, operated by Polaris, received reports of more than 4,000 labor trafficking cases inside the United States.
-Find more hotline statistics here.
+- Since 2007, the National Human Trafficking Hotline, operated by Polaris, received reports of more than 4,800 labor trafficking cases inside the United States.
+Find more Hotline statistics here.

 - In a 2014 study from the Urban Institute of 122 closed cases of labor trafficking, Hidden in Plain Sight, seventy-one percent of the labor trafficking victims in the study entered the United States on lawful visas.
 These victims paid an average of $6,150 in recruitment fees for jobs in the United States.